GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: Optimal Stopping and Surrenders

 \subsection{Hedging with lapses}

-We next extend the hedging results presented in \citet[Theorem 4.4.4]{RefWorks:33} by incorporating the complication of the periodic revenues and rider claims, and show that the insurer can perfectly hedge the rider risk by maintaining the appropriate replicating portfolio.
+We next extend the standard hedging results for American derivatives (see \citet[Theorem 4.4.4]{RefWorks:33}) by incorporating the complication of the periodic revenues and rider claims We show that the insurer can perfectly hedge the rider risk by maintaining the appropriate replicating portfolio.
 The adapted portfolio process $(\Delta_{i})_{0\leq i<N}$ remains unchanged from \prettyref{eq:DeltaBinNolapse}, except that $u^{-}(i,x)$ is given by \prettyref{eq:uminuslapse}.
 Furthermore, the insurer may have positive consumption under suboptimal surrender behaviour.

 Define the consumption process $C=\{C_{i}\}_{0\leq i<N}$ by $C_{i}:=c(i,W_{i})$ where $c:\mc{I}_{N-1}\times\mb{R}_{+}\mapsto\mb{R}_{+}$ is given by

 The consumption process $\{C_{i}\}$ represents the additional cash flow received each time a policyholder behaves sub-optimally by not surrendering.
 We can explicitly classify suboptimal behaviour by defining a sequence of stopping times.